0xProject/0x-monorepo/packages/abi-gen/README.md

 yarn test_cli
 ```

-Known-good wrappers have been previously committed and are kept in `test-cli/expected-output/{language}`.
+Known-good wrappers have been previously committed and are kept in `test-cli/output/{language}`.
 They are intended to provide sample output and should be kept in sync with the generating code.
-When making changes to this project or `@0x/abi-gen-templates`, run `yarn test_cli:prebuild` to generate fresh code into `test-cli/output/{language}`, and then manually copy it to `test-cli/expected-output/{language}`.
+When making changes to this project or `@0x/abi-gen-templates`, run `yarn test_cli:prebuild` to generate fresh code into `test-cli/output/{language}`.
+Currently the `yarn test` script diffs the `test-cli/output/{language}` folder with the version previously committed exiting with an error if it doesnt match.
+Therefore if the output has changed you will need need to commit the changes first.

 Run linters against generated code: